samathaluca/new-lazycamp/test.md

 Debug = False check 404 page

-Bugs mended
+### Bugs mended

-When two campspot bookings for the same venue were made previously they were totally separate and of once needed to be deleted then both were deleted.
+1. When two campspot bookings for the same date at the same venue were made previously, each booking was displayed separately yet if you attempted to delete one then both were deleted.

 Also if two bookings were made on the same date they were stored separately.
+There are now added together and updated with a toast advising the user as such.

 Both were an issue.
 The first may confuse and frustrate users who may then not make the effort to rebook.

-the second meant that duplicate bookings could confuse the business hosts and admin plus lead to queries made to stripe as to why two charges had been made.
+The second meant that duplicate bookings could confuse the business hosts and admin plus lead to queries made to stripe as to why two charges had been made.

-This was an attempt at defensive design to reduce the potential for fraudulent reclaims to stripe.

-the deleting of all products with the same id was an issue
+The solution was found by deleting products with the same id by date not just by id.

-Bugs-

-Bugs the display of datepicker in old safari version

-The delete function is not working for the campspot unless superuser.
-Check view and admin authorisation. may be incompatibility between campspots added in gitpod and in heroku. may be to access admin and remove all recently added campspots and products as first check.

-image kit works perfectly in girpod but not work with s3 buckets not very user friendly message when two camppot bookings for the same site on the same date are added
+2. When project was submitted for peer review on slack MPia_lead noticed that the main links were not working.
+I hunted through all the python code, then html making changes and reverting to previous versions.
+I was confused that I had not notice but on emptying cache I duplicated the error.

+I uninstalled imagekit remembering that I had noticed the links on the mobile version were shwoing some errors when I installed imagekit and at the same time added the Facebook messenger Javascript to the messenging.html page.
+I then methodically checked all the javascript for discrepancies between the most recent versions and versions prior to adding ImageKit.

+Using Dev tools I found that the error was triggered at screen size 650px.
+I searched gitpod IDE and found a media queries for max-screen size 650px in base.css.
+When I commented this out the error disappeared and all links began working correctly.

+3. Adding messenger to pages with included javascript did not work.

+I made a fresh messenging.html page without any template inheritance and no other JS to make it work reliably,

+4. Imagekit worked perfectly in gitpod but not I was not able to replicate the success in the deployed version.
+Research revealed an unresolved incompatility betweem django-imagekit and AWS S3 buckets on which I am relying for static and media file storage.
+I initially commented out all reference to imagekit and was planning to leave in place in the interest of agile design planning to find an alernative media and storage system.
+When I found the bug effecting the mobile screen size links I uninstalled imagekit to see if that could be the issue.

+In the interest of defensive design allowing campspot owners and event organisers to add images to the site themselves is risky.
+For this reason I have removed the image URL as an option knowing that it can be confusing and often the page and not the image URL will be added.

+As a temporary solution I have set the max-height of all added images to 250 px in base.css for campspot then inline max-height of 200px in campspot.html and products.html page respectively to test alternatives.

+## Bugs # TODO

 orders are being replicated in the profile and admin section.
 This is caused by the webhook handler.
 Temporary message to user stating that they will only be charged once.

+found that if the user mistakenly adds two conflicting bookings for the same site on different dates it is possible to delete them but not amend one of them.
+I will attempt to resolve this before submission if all documentation is up to date and code quality has been validated, formatted and re-checked thoroughly enough with a review of all comments.

 realised no easy access to the event management product/add page.
 Code had already been added to the product view and templates had been made.
 An option added "event management" to my account caused as error in heroku build.
 The subsequent efforts to run the  heroku app in chrome failed for 3 hours despite refresh and clear session selected.
 Heroku worked well in all other browsers on desktop and all mobile devices tested.
 After 3 1/2 hour lapse Chrome loaded heroku app as expected and tests resumed.

-logo resized to original in s3 bucket

-messenger required clean sheet to work reliably in all browsers so original logo icon and no logo rendering.

 ### User Stories Testing